DereckHan/Front-end-Developer-Interview-Questions/README.md

 ✴ Number() ✴ String() ✴ Boolean() ✴ Object() ✴ Array() ✴ Function() ✴ Date() ✴ RegExp() ✴ Error()
 ✴ EvalError() ✴ RangeError() ✴ ReferenceError() ✴ SyntaxError() ✴ TypeError() ✴ URIError()

 Host objects are not part of the ECMAScript implementation, but are available as objects during execution.
 Of course, the availability and behavior of a host object depends completely on what the host environment provides.
-For example, in the web browser environment the window/head object and all of its containing objects (excluding what JavaScript provides) are considered host objects.
+For example, in the web browser environment the window/head object and all of its containing objects (excluding what JavaScript provides) are considered host objects: user-defined object, BOM and DOM.

 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?